-Dr. Sandra Wachter is a Postdoctoral Researcher in Data Ethics and Algorithms working on the Privacy and Trust stream of the PETRAS IoT Research Hub project.Email: firstname.lastname@example.org
+Dr. Sandra Wachter is a lawyer and Postdoctoral Researcher in Data Ethics, AI, robotics and Internet Regulation/cyber-security at the Oxford Internet Institute.Email: email@example.com

 Sandra holds a Master’s and PhD in law specialising on European, International, and human rights law as well as European-, International-, and human rights law.
 “Interventions in the Genome and Genetic Testing under the Convention on Human Rights and Biomedicine” was the topic of her Master’s thesis.
 In her PhD, she explored the concept of democracy according to the European Court of Human Rights and tested whether democracy is compatible with mass surveillance methods such as the European Data Retention Directive.
 Sandra also holds a Master’s of Science from the Oxford Internet Institute.
 Her thesis looked at tensions between freedom of speech and the right to privacy on social networks.

 Data Ethics; Big Data; AI; machine learning; algorithms; robotics; privacy; data protection and technology law, European, -International-, and human rights law, governmental algorithmic surveillance, and emotion detection; predictive policing; Internet regulation; cyber-security; (bio)-medical law.

 Position held at the OII